Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 Taganana

 You can reach Taganana from Santa Cruz de Tenerife by guagua line 946 in about one hour.
 Alternatively, lines 077 from San Cristóbal de La Laguna and 947 from Santa Cruz stop at El Bailadero.
 These are good options if you want to do the hike in the other direction.
 This may be a bonus since it’s going to be downhill.
 Although personally, I sometimes find walking downhill even harder, especially if the trail is very steep.
-And let’s face it, it’s more rewarding to climb to a peak than descend it.
+And let’s face it, climbing to a peak is more rewarding than descending.

 Before your hike: About Taganana

 Taganana is a small village and the main settlement in the Anaga Rural Park, in the northeast of Tenerife.
-Small white houses are scattered in between palm trees and the rich vegetation that covers the surrounding mountains, creating one of the most beautiful landscapes in Tenerife.
+Small white houses are scattered among the palm trees and the rich vegetation that covers the surrounding mountains, creating one of the most beautiful landscapes in Tenerife.
 The small valley expands from the feet of the Anaga mountains to the ocean.
-The impressive cliff Roque de las Animas towers over the village and can be seen from virtually any spot in the valley.
+The impressive cliff Roque de las Animas towers over the village and can be seen from any spot in the valley.

 White houses in Taganana